mininet/mininet.github.com/source/_posts/2017-03-17-announcing-mininet-2-2-2.markdown

 ### Release notes and Downloads

-Additional information for this release and previous releases may be found in the **[Release Notes](https://github.com/mininet/mininet/wiki/Documentation#mininet-release-notes)** on [docs.mininet.org](http://docs.mininet.org).
+Full release notes for this release and previous releases may be found in the **[Release Notes](https://github.com/mininet/mininet/wiki/Documentation#mininet-release-notes)** on [docs.mininet.org](http://docs.mininet.org).